agronholm/cbor2/README.rst

   with open('output.cbor', 'wb') as fp:
       dump(obj, fp)

-  # Iteratively decode a datastream
-  for chunk in CBORDecoder().decode(data):
-    ...

 String/bytes handling on Python 2
 ---------------------------------

-Bytestrings are encoded as binary strings on Python 2.
+The ``str`` type is encoded as binary on Python 2.
 If you want to encode strings as text on Python 2, use unicode strings instead.

 Date/time handling